A Children's Guide to Shropshire Place-Names

 Wulfwynn tells us that this is a very old castle indeed, and that you will find it in Meadowtown, close to the border with Wales.
 It refers to an Iron-Age hill-fort which sits on top of one of the biggest hills in Meadowtown.
 The Iron Age

-came just before the Roman period, so from about 800 BC up to 43 AD, more than 2,500 years ago!
+came just before the Roman period, so from about 800 BCE up to 43 CE, more than 2,500 years ago!

 According to Wulfwynn, Broseley is quite an exciting name.
 It means ‘the open woodland of the fort-guardian’.
 It suggests that in the Anglo-Saxon period, a person who was a fort-guardian lived there, although we don’t know anything about the fort that the guardian looked after.
 Can you imagine what the fort looked like, and who lived there?